TAHA-brazy/wing-cfd-analysis/README.md

 👉 An English summary will be provided soon.

-👉All modeling, simulations, and analysis were performed independently.
+👉 All modeling, simulations, and analysis were performed independently.

 👉 Developed as part of my undergraduate studies in Aeronautical Engineering.